sathya-oracle/learning-library/oci-library/oci-hol/oci-media-services/introduction/Lab01-Stream-your-video-using-OCI.md

+* Allow Media Services to integrate and work with other OCI services.
+Object Storage is mandatory as the files are managed from object storage.

-* Allow Digital Media Services to use other OCI services Below policies are required for the Media Flow tasks to perform its duties.
+Below policies are required for the Media Flow tasks to perform its duties.
     ```
       Allow service mediaservices to use object-family in compartment <<videoCompartment>>